Lauer-Team/KiezQuiz/docs/PR-ANNOUNCEMENTS.md

 • 📊 **Player dashboard:** Progress, cities, friends, and leaderboards at a glance — jump back in with one tap.
 • 🐦 **About us:** Meet Kalle — dedicated about page, unified header everywhere, and a polished "Paper" light mode.
 • 📱 **Mobile first:** Touch-optimised layout, map up front, glass map docks — KiezQuiz finally feels like an app.
+• Tipp: Find the ☀️/🌒 toggle and explore our new **Light mode**!
+From the tinted dark to to the paper light, your KiezQuiz is here for you around the clock.

 247+ places, four cities, 100% free — your progress stays intact.